Semitoric families: Introduction

 In Section~\ref{sec:background} we describe some background material about integrable and semitoric systems and their singular points, and in Section~\ref{sec:firstprop} we prove some basic facts about \families and semitoric families; in particular, in Section~\ref{sec:semitoricfam-degen} we describe all possibilities of the behavior of a semitoric family at the degenerate times.
 In Section~\ref{sec:blowups} we describe toric type blowups and blowdowns and how they interact with \families, which is useful in Section~\ref{sec:hirz}, in which we prove that every Hirzebruch surface admits a semitoric family which has a specific semitoric polygon (Theorem~\ref{thm:Wk}).
 In Sections~\ref{sec:W1_example} and~\ref{sec:W2examples} we give explicit examples on $\Hirzscaled{1}$ and $\Hirzscaled{2}$ (Theorems~\ref{thm:W1_movingAB}, \ref{thm:W1_switch}, \ref{thm:W2_trans_B}, and~\ref{thm:W2_trans_C}).
 In Appendix \ref{sect:appendix}, we compare the two-parameter family of systems that we introduce in Section~\ref{sec:W2_s1s2} to the family of systems studied in~\cite{HohPal}.

 \paragraph{Acknowledgements.} We would like to thank Konstantinos Efstathiou, Annelies De Meulenaere, and Chris Woodward for several useful discussions and comments which were very helpful when preparing this manuscript.
 Part of this work was completed while the first author was visiting the second author at Rutgers University.
 The first author also benefited from a PEPS Jeunes Chercheur-e-s 2017 grant.
-The second author was partially supported by the AMS-Simons travel grant (which also funded the first author's visit), and he would also like to thank the IH\'ES for inviting him to visit during the summer of 2017, during which some of the work for this project was completed.
+The second author was partially supported by the AMS-Simons travel grant (which also funded the first author's visit), and he would also like to thank the Institut des Hautes \'{E}tudes Scientifiques (IH\'{E}S) for inviting him to visit during the summer of 2017, during which some of the work for this project was completed.
+We thank two anonymous referees for their useful comments that helped improve the exposition of the paper.
 On a more personal note, we would like to express our gratitude to CK, $\aleph$, and $\nabla$ for their constant support.